One Pot Red Lentil Sloppy Joes

 ‣ There are a handful of vegan Worcestershire sauces on the market.
 Our local store carries this one.
 They even have a gluten-free version!
 If you’re not vegan/vegetarian, you can use regular Worcestershire sauce instead.

-‣ If your grocery store doesn’t carry Anaheim peppers, you can sub with a green bell pepper.
+‣ If your grocery store doesn’t carry Anaheim peppers, you can sub with green bell pepper.

-‣ If you’re in the PNW, see if you can find these buns.
-They are organic & whole grain while still being so soft and fluffy, and they’re pretty high in protein, too. (#notsponsored)
+‣ If you’re in the PNW, see if you can find Dave’s Killer Bread “Million Dollar Buns”.
+They are organic & whole-grain while still being so soft and fluffy, and they’re pretty high in protein, too. (#notsponsored)

 Red Lentil Sloppy Joes